jakemedal/myRetail/README.md

 # myRetail

 myRetail is a RESTful web service that can retrieve product details by product ID, and update product price information.
-Product title information is retrieved from an external REST API, and product price information is be stored locally in a NoSQL document store.
+Product title information is retrieved from an external REST API, and product price information is stored locally in a NoSQL document store.

 ### API Reference
 ----